iWanFlagz/stack-the-flags-2020-writeups/Cryptography/Can COViD steal Bob's idea.md

     <img src="screenshots/diffie-hellman.PNG" style="width:50%; border: 0.8px solid black" />
 </p>

 So, I need to find the value of `a` and `b` in order to find the value of the shared key.
-I used [Discrete Logarithm calculator](https://www.alpertron.com.ar/DILOG.HTM) to find a and b.
+To do this, I used [Discrete Logarithm calculator](https://www.alpertron.com.ar/DILOG.HTM).

 <p align="center">
     <img src="screenshots/a_value.PNG" style="width:50%; border: 0.8px solid black" />